Association measures for interval variables: Symbolic means, variances, and covariances

-We will now particularise the form of ${\rm Var}(A_{j})$ and ${\rm Cov}(U_{j}R_j,U_{l}R_l)$ to two scenarios: the first in which the weights $U_j$ are uncorrelated random variables, and the second in which the weights $U_j$ are almost surely equal (represented by $\overset{\rm a.s.}{=}$) to a random variable $U$.
-Adding these constraints to the assumption already made that the weights $U_{j}$ are random variables with support $[-1,1]$, independent from $(\boma{C},\boma{R})$, we have the following assumptions for scenarios 1 and 2:\\
+We will now particularise the form of the symbolic covariance matrix for two scenarios more restrictive than Assumption 1 stated in the previous subsection: the first scenario in which the weights $U_j$ are uncorrelated random variables, and the second scenario in which the weights $U_j$ are almost surely equal (represented by $\overset{\rm a.s.}{=}$) to a random variable $U$.
+Adding these constraints to Assumption 1, namely that the weights $U_{j}$ are zero mean random variables with support on the interval $[-1,1]$, independent from $(\boma{C}^t,\boma{R}^t)^t$, we have the following assumptions for scenarios 1 and 2:\\